neerajdhanraj/NeerajDhanraj/eduexp/README.md

-World Journal,  Advances in Meteorology, Journal of Mathematics, Discrete Dynamics in Nature and Society, Journal of Applied Mathematics, Journal of Sensors, Mobile Information Systems, Scientific Programming, Journal of Electrical and Computer Engineering, International Journal of Aerospace Engineering, Computational and Mathematical Methods in Medicine, Journal of Healthcare Engineering.
+World Journal,  Advances in Meteorology, Journal of Mathematics, Discrete Dynamics in Nature and Society, Journal of Applied Mathematics, Journal of Sensors, Mobile Information Systems, Scientific Programming, Journal of Electrical and Computer Engineering, International Journal of Aerospace Engineering, Computational and Mathematical Methods in Medicine, Journal of Healthcare Engineering, Wireless Communications and Mobile Computing.
 * **Wiley:** International Transactions on Electrical Energy Systems, Concurrency Computation Practice and Experience, Engineering Reports, Expert Systems.
 * **Emerald:** International Journal of Intelligent Computing and Cybernetics.
 * **Frontiers:** Frontiers in Energy Research.
 * **Nature:** BMC Health Services Research, Scientific Reports.
 * **PLOS:** PLOS One, PLOS Water.
-* **ACM:** ACM Transactions on Sensor Networks.
+* **ACM:** ACM Transactions on Sensor Networks, ACM Computing Surveys.
 * **World Scientific:** International Journal of Information Technology and Decision Making.
 * **Miscellaneous:** The R Journal, Canadian Journal of Civil Engineering, Jordanian Journal of Computers and Information Technology, Computers, Materials & Continua, PLoS One, Journal